maduhu/Documentation/README.md

 - Threat Modeling

 ## Related Projects
 The [Interledger Protocol Suite](https://interledger.org/) (ILP) is an open and secure standard that enables DFSPs to settle payments with minimal _counter-party risk_ (the risk you incur when someone else is holding your money).
 With ILP, you can transact across different systems with no chance that someone in the middle disappears with your money.
-Paymoja uses the Interledger Protocol Suite for the clearing layer.
+The Level One Project uses the Interledger Protocol Suite for the clearing layer.
 For an overview of how it works, see the [Clearing Architecture Documentation](./ILP).

 ## About This Document